North Nias Regency

 North Nias Regency (Indonesian: Kabupaten Nias Utara) is located on Nias Island in the North Sumatra province of Indonesia.
 The regency was created on 29 October 2008 (along with neighbouring West Nias Regency) from several districts that had previously been part of Nias Regency.
 It occupies the northern portion of Nias Island and has an area of 1520.54 km2.
-At the 2010 census, it had a population of 127,244, and 147,274 at the 2020 census; the official estimate at mid 2024 was 158,676 (comprising 78,862 males and 79,814 females).
+At the 2010 census, it had a population of 127,244, and 147,274 at the 2020 census; the official estimate of mid-2024 was 158,676 (comprising 78,862 males and 79,814 females).
 The regency's administrative capital is Lotu.

 History

 North Nias Regency was once part of Nias Regency, from which it was split based on Law Number 45 in 2008.
 In 2018, parts of the regency's capital Lotu, including several government buildings, were demolished for the purpose of urban renewal.
 Haogosochi Hulu, vice regent of North Nias at that time, said the town "had a lot of developments but with no planning" and that some government buildings "need[ed] to be sacrificed for better planning".